-School Board chair Donna Grove described the decision as "the perfect compromise that makes no one happy," not parents who want their kids in classrooms five days a week and not parents who want school to remain virtual until the end of the year.
+Board chairman Donna Grove described the decision as "the perfect compromise that makes no one happy," not the parents who want their kids in classrooms five days a week and not the parents who want school to remain virtual until the end of the year.

-Duke Bland (Marshall) was the only board member to object to the switch from all-virtual learning.
-He said that the safety of students and staff is his first priority, and metrics for community spread of the coronavirus in the county have never been higher.
-He said he stands with the recommendations of epidemiologists, he said, and lobbied for schools to stay closed for at least another two weeks.
+Duke Bland (Marshall District) was the only board member to object to the switch from all virtual learning.
+He said that the safety of students and staff was his first priority and metrics for community spread of the coronavirus in the county have never been higher.
+He stood with the recommendations of epidemiologists he said, and lobbied for schools to stay closed for at least another two weeks.

 Bland also pointed out that the school division was forced to go virtual just before Christmas because of a workforce shortage caused by the pandemic.
 “I believe virtual learning will come back when workforce problems come back.”

-But his fellow board members were adamant that children’s mental health was suffering and families need the support of in-school learning.
+But his fellow board members were adamant that children’s mental health was suffering and families needed the support of in-school learning.

-Although the metrics for community spread of COVID-19 are indeed worse than they were in December, Superintendent David Jeck offered hope in the fight against the disease.
-Teachers and staff, who are included in Phase 1b of the Virginia Department of Health’s priorities for vaccinations, are eligible to receive vaccines beginning on Monday, Jan.
+Although the metrics for community spread of COViD-19 are indeed worse than in December, Superintendent of Schools David Jeck offered hope in the fight against the disease: Included in Phase 1b of the Virginia Department of Health’s priorities for vaccinations, teachers and school staff members are eligible to receive vaccines at a central location in the health district beginning Monday, Jan.
 18. The vaccinations will be administered through the Rappahannock-Rapidan Health District of the VDH.

 When the school division sent out a survey to gauge interest in vaccinations, Jeck said that 1,750 of 1,950 employees had returned the survey, “which is extraordinary.”

-Most staff members -- 80% -- said they want the vaccine, Jeck said.
+Eighty percent of staffers said they want the vaccine, said Jeck.
 The other 20% were waiting to see if the Pfizer vaccine was going to be offered.
 Currently, school employees are scheduled to receive the Moderna vaccine, which requires two doses, 28 days apart.

 Jeck explained that any school employee who would have face-to-face contact with students would be eligible, including custodians and nutrition workers.
 “Almost everyone,” he said.